Valerie Perrine: Early life

 Perrine was born in Galveston, Texas, as the daughter of Winifred "Renee" (nee McGinley), a dancer who appeared in Earl Carroll's Vanities, and Kenneth I. Perrine, a lieutenant colonel in the U.S. Army.
-Kenneth I. Perrine was the grandson of Alfred Perrine of Wallkill, N.Y., a descendant of Staten Island Huguenot Daniel Perrin.
+Kenneth I. Perrine was the grandson of Alfred Perrine of Wallkill, New York, a descendant of Staten Island Huguenot Daniel Perrin.
 The Perrine family dates its ancestry to the French family of Perrin, which intermarried with other Normans dating back to William the Conqueror in 1066.
 Her mother was Scottish (of Irish descent), from Helensburgh in Dunbartonshire.

-Owing to her father's career, Perrine lived in many locations as the family moved to different posts.
+Owing to her father's military career, Perrine lived in many locations as the family moved to different posts.